AdobeDocs/analytics-platform.en/help/data-ingestion/aepwebsdk.md

 >[!SUCCESS]
 >
 >You have completed all the steps.
-Starting by defining what data you want to collect (schema) and where to store it (dataset) in Adobe Experience Platform, you configured a datastream on the Edge Network to ensure that data can be forwarded to that dataset.
+Starting by defining what data you want to collect (schema) and where to store it (dataset) in Adobe Experience Platform.
+You then configured a datastream on the Edge Network to ensure that data can be forwarded to that dataset.
 Then you defined and deployed your tag containing the extensions (Adobe Experience Platform Web SDK, Experience Cloud ID Service), data elements, and rules to capture data from your website and send that data to your datastream.
 You defined a connection in Customer Journey Analytics to use your website tracking data and other data.
 Your data view definition allowed you to specify which dimension and metrics to use and finally you created your first project visualizing and analyzing your data.